zzhandxy/RepData_PeerAssessment1/PA1_template.md

 - The **mean** total number of steps taken per day is 10766.1886792.
 - The **median** total number of steps taken per day is 10766.1886792.

-Filling in all of the missing values with the mean for that day has almost no effect on mean and
+Filling in all of the missing values with the mean for that day has almost no effect on mean and median

 ## Are there differences in activity patterns between weekdays and weekends?